123mandy/Project_Hands-Up/README.md

 Also use **Heroku and Cloudinary** to make sure everyone can enjoy this website.
 </br>

 Don't worry if you see `this page can't load google map properly`!
-It is because I didn't attach my billing details to the account that I created for a free google API ley!
+It is because I didn't attach my billing details to the account that I created for a free google API key!
 </br>

 Use this [link](https://handsup-2022.herokuapp.com/) to start your HandsUp journey!